 She cautions beginners to test a slab’s acceptance of colorant before laying down the stencil.
 “The stencil is a one-use item.
 If you apply colorant, pull up the stencil, and then find out the colorant didn’t penetrate, you’re stuck.”

-On a fully polished slab, the stencil is most commonly applied after either the 400-grit or 800-grit polishing steps, she says.
+On a fully polished slab, it is most common to apply the stencil after either the 400-grit or 800-grit polishing steps, she says.

 The biggest mistake beginners make in stenciling, she observes, is rushing the stencil application.
 “Be patient.
 If you don’t apply the material correctly, you’ll get creases and folds, and then the registration of other layers won’t line up.
-The vinyl has to be laid down absolutely flat.
+You have to lay the vinyl down absolutely flat.
 Take the time to get it right.”